 Remember being a child and loving Christmas?
 I’m not talking about the gift from Santa or the presents under the tree.
-I’m talking about the times you spent carolling in your neighbourhood, the hours in the snow and bringing home a fresh Christmas tree.
-I loved it!
+I’m talking about the times you spent baking cookies with your Mom, the hours playing in the snow and decorating the most “perfect” Christmas tree.
+It’s such a magical time.

 For one family though, Christmas had become about pathological consumption rather than time enjoyed with those you love.
 Arica wanted their children to enjoy the Christmas season as she once did, enjoying the simple things and time spent together in their community.
 She decided to ditch the chocolate advent calendar and create her own Christmas Adventure Advent Calendar!

 Arica said, “During the month of November I purchased gifts, baked and planned our calendar.
 I wanted to make sure I had nothing “to do” in December so we could enjoy Christmas adventures all month long.
 I started off with my favourite childhood memories: carolling, ice skating, snow day, and hosting a gingerbread house party.
 Then we added some fun pay it forwards: candy cane bomb a parking lot, bring a friend a surprise, as well as decorate homemade cookies and deliver them to the firehouse.
-Next, the traditional outdoor activities: build an igloo, cut our Christmas tree, outdoor ice skating, sledding, and tree lighting ceremonies.
+Next, the traditional outdoor activities: building an igloo, cutting our Christmas tree, outdoor ice skating, sledding, and tree lighting ceremonies.
 Then we topped it off with some extra special adventures: The Peak of Christmas, The Polar Express, Enchant, and The Carol Ships in Ladner.
 For many of these, we invited neighbours, friends and family to join in the fun.
 Our children had an absolute blast and I thoroughly enjoyed the Christmas season.”
-Here are some highlights from their family’s 2016 Advent Adventure Calendar!

 Make Gingerbread Houses